chop-dbhi/django-forkit/README.md

 -----------------------

 - ``sender`` - the model class of the instance
-- ``parent`` - the reference object the fork is being created from
+- ``reference`` - the reference object the fork is being created from
 - ``instance`` - the forked object itself

 forkit.signals.pre_reset
 -----------------------

 - ``sender`` - the model class of the instance
-- ``parent`` - the reference object the instance is being reset relative to
+- ``reference`` - the reference object the instance is being reset relative to
 - ``instance`` - the object being reset
 - ``config`` - a ``dict`` of the keyword arguments passed into ``forkit.tools.reset``